jurgenwigg/py3S60/newcore/Doc/using/windows.rst

 This may cause issues because UTF-8 is widely used on the internet and most Unix systems, including WSL (Windows Subsystem for Linux).

-You can use the :ref:`Python UTF-8 Mode <utf8-mode>` to change the default text encoding to UTF-8.
-You can enable the :ref:`Python UTF-8 Mode <utf8-mode>` via the ``-X utf8`` command line option, or the ``PYTHONUTF8=1`` environment variable.
+You can use UTF-8 mode to change the default text encoding to UTF-8.
+You can enable UTF-8 mode via the ``-X utf8`` command line option, or the ``PYTHONUTF8=1`` environment variable.
 See :envvar:`PYTHONUTF8` for enabling UTF-8 mode, and :ref:`setting-envvars` for how to modify environment variables.

+When UTF-8 mode is enabled:

+* :func:`locale.getpreferredencoding` returns ``'UTF-8'`` instead of
+  the system encoding.
+This function is used for the default text encoding in many places, including :func:`open`, :class:`Popen`, :meth:`Path.read_text`, etc.
+* :data:`sys.stdin`, :data:`sys.stdout`, and :data:`sys.stderr`
+  all use UTF-8 as their text encoding.
-When the :ref:`Python UTF-8 Mode <utf8-mode>` is enabled, you can still use the system encoding (the ANSI Code Page) via the "mbcs" codec.
+* You can still use the system encoding via the "mbcs" codec.

 Note that adding ``PYTHONUTF8=1`` to the default environment variables will affect all Python 3.7+ applications on your system.